 Three Keys to Satisfaction at work

 It doesn’t take long for human beings to learn that they like “doing things myself.”
 In a house hold of three kids, I can tell you that it starts around 3 to 4 years old.
-I constantly have to tell my kids, “I realize you can do it yourself, but you just need a little bit of help.”
+I have to tell my kids frequently, “I realize you can do a lot yourself, but you need a little bit of help.”

 There plight is not at all dissimilar to that of being an employee to a boss who operates as a tyrant.
 Yes, I just called my parenting style tyrannical.

-The big boy name for wanting to do something yourself, of course, is autonomy – or the ability to decide for yourself.
-The reason that it is important to four year olds and adults alike is because we all like to make our own decisions.
-In fact, it is about as important as it come with job satisfaction.
+The adult word for wanting to do something yourself, of course, is autonomy – or the ability to decide for yourself.
+The reason that it is important to four year olds and adults is because we all like to make our own decisions.
+In fact, it is about as important as it come with job satisfaction, and explains why burnout is increasing at epidemic rates.

 Support at Work